-- 4. The outline omitted any reference to border adjustments (item XIX.d.7 above), but does advocate a territorial tax system (as in item XIX.d.6), apparently with a one-time deemed repatriation tax of an unspecified rate (possibly about 3 or 5 percent but probably no higher than about 10 percent).
-[By the end of July 2017, it appeared that the unpopular border adjustment proposal would not be pursued.] - 5.
-President Trump had campaigned for a 33 percent top individual rate.
-His top rate of 35 percent was 2 percent higher than the Blueprint (item XIX.e.1), while his lowest rate of 10 percent was 2 percent lower. - 6.
-The outline was silent on changing the tax treatment of retirement savings (item XIX.e.4). - 7.
-The outline retained (from the presidential campaign) the vague proposal to "[r]epeal the death tax." - 8.
-In contrast, the Trump campaign website had stated that "[t]he Trump Plan will repeal the death tax, but capital gains held [sic] until death and valued [sic] over \$10 million will be subject to tax." - 9.
-The outline omitted any reference to reforming the IRS (item XIX.c.5) as part of tax reform.
-Ways and Means Committee Chairman Brady (R-TX) was reported in early May 2017 as moving away from that.
+- (1) Although touted as a "plan" even a "phenomenal" plan this one-pager was only an outline. - (2) The "business tax rate" of 15 percent was apparently intended to apply to corporations and passthroughs alike. - (3) The outline was silent on expensing of capital expenditures and non-deductibility of net business interest deductions (Parts 19.d(3) and 19.d(4) in the "Blueprint" above). - (4) The outline omitted any reference to border adjustments (Part 19.d(7) above), but does advocate a territorial tax system (as in Part 19.d(6)), apparently with a one-time deemed repatriation tax of an unspecified rate (possibly about 3 or 5 percent but probably no higher than about 10 percent).
+[By the end of July 2017, it appeared that the unpopular border adjustment proposal would not be pursued.] - (5) President Trump had campaigned for a 33 percent top individual rate.
+His top rate of 35 percent was 2 percent higher than the Blueprint (Part 19.e(1)), while his lowest rate of 10 percent was 2 percent lower.

+- (6) The outline was silent on changing the tax treatment of retirement savings (Part 19.e(4)). - (7) The outline retained (from the presidential campaign) the vague proposal to "[r]epeal the death tax." - (8) In contrast, the Trump campaign website had stated that "[t]he Trump Plan will repeal the death tax, but capital gains held [sic] until death and valued [sic] over \$10 million will be subject to tax." - (9) The outline omitted any reference to reforming the IRS (Part 19.c(5)) as part of tax reform.

-XXI.
-Unified Framework for Fixing our Broken Tax Code
+21. Unified Framework for Fixing our Broken Tax Code